Dragana Krsenkovic Brkovic is an award winning writer.

 collection of one-act plays: Behind an Invisible Wall

-monograph: Poetics of Impermanence: Organisation of Time in Danilo Kis’ Early Sorrows
+monographs: Poetics of Impermanence: Organisation of Time in Danilo Kis’ Early Sorrows, Fragments: Records About Literature

 children’s books: The Secret of a Blue Crystal, The Genie of Lake Manito, Musician with Cylinder and a Flower on His Lapel, The Blue Mountain, Secret’s Secret